Skip to main content Skip to navigation

 Emily Ericson

-Emily is currently a junior at WSU, studying psychology and human development.
+Emily is currently a senior at WSU, studying psychology and human development.
 She is passionate about helping others and using her education to bring joy to people’s lives.
 She hopes to further her education with a master’s degree in social work.
 Her interest in gerontology grew by taking Dr. Weaver’s Death and Dying class in which she learned how much help those who are dying and the people around them need and the underwhelming amount of help that they do receive.
 Outside of school Emily enjoys playing sports, hiking, reading, and volunteering with diverse groups throughout the community.

 Lab Alumni